BigDataBiology/sardyne/notes/stream-notes.md

 - Use [GMGCv1](https://gmgc.embl.de/) as database for KO sizes
 - Attempt to find KOs with very stable gene sizes

+## 2024-09-09

+- Concatenated GMGCv1 DIAMOND outputs into a single file

 ## 2024-09-03

 - Recap: https://youtu.be/DDfLfcmnpVI